jacobfeder/axisfifo/README.md

 ## Poll

+The poll() mechanism is being implemented by considering a user defined minimum packet size using the FIFO's Programmable Empty Threshold values.
+When using poll to write to the FIFO it makes sure that this minimum number of bytes are available in the FIFO before asserting POLLOUT.
+When using poll to read from the FIFO it makes sure this minimum number of bytes are available before asserting POLLIN.

+When setting up the device tree the values entered into tx-fifo-pe-threshold and rx-fifo-pe-threshold will define this behavior.

-* poll returns POLLOUT only when Transmit Data FIFO Vacancy (TDFV) register > (tx-fifo-depth - tx-fifo-pf-threshold)
+* POLLOUT set when Transmit Data FIFO Vacancy (TDFV) register > tx-fifo-pe-threshold

-* poll returns POLLIN whenever the Receive Data FIFO Occupancy (RDFO) register is NOT empty
+* POLLIN set when the Receive Data FIFO Occupancy (RDFO) register > rx-fifo-pe-threshold

 # Sysfs direct register access